MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 This way we could hide a lot of code inside of `uploadImage`.

 I would recommend this approach for your own apps as well.
-If any of your Parse classes needs to be stored or loaded with complex code upload / download code - consider using a custom class.
+If any of your Parse classes needs to be stored or loaded with complex upload / download code - consider using a custom class.

 So how can we create a custom `Post` class?